willyvaessen/100DaysofCode/README.md

 Added a folder for willy.codes website, and adapted my personal website template for use there.
 At least for the time being.

+## 25 August 2023
+I haven't gotten to working on the freeCodeCamp lessons today, but I did work on a Node.js course on Udemy, which is quite enlightening to me.